SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``--options OPTIONS``
 	 *Optional*

 	 A dictionary of options to robot.run method.
-See docs here for format.
-NOTE: There is no cci CLI support for this option since it requires a dictionary.
-Use this option in the cumulusci.yml when defining custom tasks where you can easily create a dictionary in yaml.
+In simple cases this can be specified on the comand line using name:value,name:value syntax.
+More complex cases can be specified in cumulusci.yml using YAML dictionary syntax.

 ``--name NAME``
 	 *Optional*